Breeder/ReaSyntax/README.md

 ##### Syntax for 3 languages found in REAPER:
  * [JS](http://www.reaper.fm/sdk/js/js.php) - scripting language which is compiled on the fly and allows you to modify and/or generate audio and MIDI, as well as draw custom vector based UI and analysis displays.

- * [ReaScript/EEL](http://www.reaper.fm/sdk/reascript/reascript.php) - REAPER lets you use both [Python](https://www.python.org/) and its own language EEL to create scripts that can call any action and use most of the API functions.
+ * [ReaScript/EEL](http://www.reaper.fm/sdk/reascript/reascript.php) - REAPER lets you use both [Python](https://www.python.org/), [Lua](https://www.lua.org/about.html) and its own language EEL to create scripts that can call any action and use most of the API functions.
 EEL looks a lot like JS _(good part of JS reference is valid for EEL)_ and is implemented natively in REAPER so there are no dependencies to run EEL scripts.
 It also appears to run somewhat faster than Python.

+ * [ReaScript/Lua](http://www.reaper.fm/sdk/reascript/reascript.php) - Sublime Text has all the syntax needed for Lua scripts but ReaSyntax adds a secret sauce - auto complete for REAPER API!
+Do less documentation study and more coding!

  * [WALTER](http://www.reaper.fm/sdk/walter/walter.php) - enables definition of visual layout and appearance of objects within REAPER -- currently, it can be used to customize the layout and appearance of the track panels, mixer panels, envelope panels, transport etc...

 ##### Auto complete:
-ReaSyntax includes completions for all built-in functions and their parameters (JS and EEL).
+ReaSyntax includes completions for all built-in functions and their parameters (JS, EEL, LUA).
 WALTER completions consist of all possible keywords.

 ##### Additional color schemes:
  * Default - Modification of built-in Monokai Bright made to work a bit better with supplied syntax